rusterlium/rustler/README.md

 The library provides functionality for both Erlang and Elixir, however Elixir is favored as of now.

-#### Features:
+#### Features

+Safety
-- Safety - The code you write in a Rust NIF should never be able to crash the BEAM.
+: The code you write in a Rust NIF should never be able to crash the BEAM.

+Interop
-- Interop - Decoding and encoding rust values into Erlang terms is as easy as a function call.
+: Decoding and encoding rust values into Erlang terms is as easy as a function : call.

+Type composition
-- Type composition - Making a Rust struct encodable and decodable to Erlang or Elixir can be done with a single attribute.
+: Making a Rust struct encodable and decodable to Erlang or Elixir can be done : with a single attribute.

+Resource objects
-- Resource objects - Enables you to safely pass a reference to a Rust struct into Erlang code.
-The struct will be automatically dropped when it's no longer referenced.
+: Enables you to safely pass a reference to a Rust struct into Erlang code.
+The : struct will be automatically dropped when it's no longer referenced.

 #### Getting started

-The easiest way of getting started is the [rustler elixir library](https://hex.pm/packages/rustler).
+The easiest way of getting started is the [rustler Elixir library](https://hex.pm/packages/rustler).

-- Add the [rustler elixir library](https://hex.pm/packages/rustler) as a dependency of your project.
+- Add the [rustler Elixir library](https://hex.pm/packages/rustler) as a dependency of your project.
 - Run `mix rustler.new` to generate a new NIF in your project.
 Follow the instructions.
-- If you're already using [`serde`](https://serde.rs), consider using [`serde_rustler`](https://github.com/sunny-g/serde_rustler/tree/master/serde_rustler) to easily encode and decode your data types into and from Elixir terms.

-NOTE: If you have previously used Rustler, you need to run `mix archive.uninstall rustler_installer.ez` to remove it before generating the NIF.
+- If you are already using [`serde`](https://serde.rs) and/or have been using `serde_rustler` before, please enable the `serde` feature in your NIF crate's `Cargo.toml` on the `rustler` dependency.

 #### What it looks like